Sujan1883/PES1UG21CS623_PES1UG21CS636_PES1UG21CS646_PES1UG21CS657_Bus_Ticket_Management_System/README.md

-push the bin , main, test, floders in src folder.
+push the bin , main, test, folders in src folder.